Alice Orlowski: Post-war

 After the war ended in May 1945, Orlowski was captured by Soviet forces and extradited to Poland to stand trial for war crimes.
 The "picture book SS woman" stood accused at the Auschwitz Trial in 1947.
 She was sentenced to 15 years in prison, but was released in 1957 after serving 10 years.
 After her release, Orlowski moved to West Germany.

-In 1973, Orlowski was working a counter job in Cologne when she complained that only "half the work" had been finished, referring to the extermination of the Jews.
-As a result, she was arrested and charged with making anti-Semitic remarks.
-A West German court found Orlowski guilty of hate speech and sentenced her to 10 months in prison, of which she served 8 months.
+In 1973, Orlowski was at a counter in Cologne when she complained that only "half the work" had been finished, referring to the extermination of the Jews and also allegedly said that it took twice as long to serve a beer as it did to kill all the Jews.
+In response, she was arrested for hate speech.
+A West German court found her guilty of making antisemitic remarks and sentenced her to ten months in prison, of which she served eight months.

 In 1975, the West German authorities arrested Orlowski a second time, for crimes committed in Majdanek.
 She was put on trial in the Third Majdanek Trial.
 Orlowski died from natural causes during her trial on 21 May 1976.